-Lateral branches of the posterior rami are responsible for relaying nociceptive signals from the SIJ and the surrounding structures to the CNS.
-Anatomical studies suggest that the number and running course of these lateral branches is variable.
+Medial branches of the dorsal rami are responsible for relaying nociceptive signals from the z-joint and the surrounding structures to the CNS3.
+Anatomical studies suggest that the course of the medial branches is variable3.
 This is demonstrated not only between specimens, but also from side to side, and from level to level.
-There exists no correlation between nerve location and the bony landmarks identifiable under fluoroscopy.
-This variability presents a challenge for clinicians seeking to treat sacroiliac joint syndrome.
+Between levels the variability of the nerve path decreases at the superolateral aspect of the transverse process This is a bony landmark identifiable under fluoroscopy that can be used to locate the medial branch This variability presents a challenge for clinicians seeking to treat thoracic z-joint pain.